gladstoneai/POWERplay/README.md

 The YAML file is the canonical description of the sweep in your experiment, and YAML files corresponding to individual runs of your sweep are saved in the `expts` and `wandb` directories.

-🔵 Here are the input arguments to `run_one_experiment` and what they mean (the YAML API is described afterwards):
+🔵 Here are the input arguments to `launch_sweep` and what they mean (the YAML API is described afterwards):

 (Listed as `name [type] (default): description`.)